alozano-77/AWS-SAA-C02-Course/README.md

 - Can store plaintext and ciphertext.
   - This integrates with **kms** to encrypt passwords.
-- Allows for public parameters such as the latest AMI parameter to be stored and referenced for EC2 creating.
+- Allows for public parameters such as the latest AMI parameter to be stored and referenced during EC2 creation
 - Is a public service so any services needs access to the public sphere or to be an AWS public service.
 - Applications, EC2 instances, lambda functions can all request access to